TacoCake/mediamanager/Guides/filename-formating.md

 >**note if the english name is the 'name', like in this exemple, then the alias will be the japanese name, and vice-versa**
 ---

 Without setting these extra bits of information, the program can't possibly know if a file belongs to a certain show, since it doesn't have the same **name**.

+**To add or change these bits of information** just click on the show card (**the one with the correct name**) then click on the '**Edit**' button, and change the respective information using the text boxes.
+>Information changes will save once you change pages.

 Please follow the rest of the guide **until the very last step to ensure the best use of the program**